-Even if this offering is successful, we will need to raise additional funding, which may not be available on acceptable terms, or at all.
+We will need to raise additional funding, which may not be available on acceptable terms, or at all.
 Failure to obtain this necessary capital when needed may force us to delay, limit or terminate our product development efforts or other operations.